 Tinda gets its English name from its visual similarity to green apples.
 A member of the gourd family, tinda has a mild flavor, high water content and lots of vitamins/minerals.
 The vegetable is ubiquitous in Delhi – at arm’s reach in the local market, cooked every other day in office cafetarias.
 Not so in Bangalore.
-Here this gourd graces only in the bigger stores, cellophaned and stocked with imported veggies like yellow peppers and Chinese cabbage.
+Here this gourd graces only the bigger stores, cellophane-wrapped and stocked with imported veggies like yellow peppers and Chinese cabbage.

-I didn’t know I’d crave for tinda till it became scarce.
+I didn’t realize I’d crave for tinda till it became scarce.
 As with parval (pointed gourd), my love for this vegetable has been a recent change of heart.
 Whoever said that absence makes the heart grow fonder knew what he was talking about.

 A simple and tasty pressure-cooker recipe for tinda masala.
 This involves very little cooking effort and is perfect for a calming dinner after a stressful workday.

 - Tindas – 3 medium or 2 large